 I figured that instead of writing a traditional cruise packing list, I would share things a few of those things I forgot…as well as a few things that I did remember to bring along and really liked having.

-Keep in mind that we went on a Caribbean cruise with Carnival – so some of these things are pretty specific toward that experience 🙂
+Keep in mind that we went on a Caribbean cruise with Carnival – so some of these things are pretty specific to that experience 🙂

 If you want to know some “secrets” before you go, be sure to read this post about what we wish we knew before cruising.